-- EFLA Name of a third party consulting engineering group based in Norway that performed an analysis of the HVdc TL and produced a number of recommendations to build out an Emergency Restoration Plan for Power Supply. - ERP For this program, it is a restoration plan to return power as quick as possible in the case of an outage as a result of an incident on the HVdc TL assets only.
+EFLA Name of a third party consulting engineering group based in Norway that performed an analysis of the HVdc TL and produced a number of recommendations to build out an Emergency outage as a result of an incident on the HVdc TL assets only.
 These assets comprise the dc line from Muskrat Falls to Forteau transition compound in Labrador and then from the Shoal Cove transition compound through to Soliders Pond on the Island of Newfoundland.
 The undersea cable across the Strait of Belle Isle is excluded.